georgbuechner/dissonance/README.md

 ### Installing software via CLI
-Installing new software via CLI is one of the things that will give you the "oh, that's nice" experiences.
-Most operating systems (we'll concentrate on linux and MacOs here) will have their own package-manager to not only install but also updated your software.
+Installing new software via CLI is one of the things that will give you the "oh, that's nice" experience.
+Most operating systems (we'll concentrate on linux and MacOs here) will have their own package-manager to not only install but also update your software.
 Ubuntu uses `apt`, arch-bases distro use `pacman` and on MacOs you can use `homebrew`.
 Installing howebrew can be a bit tricky, here's a link on how to do this: https://brew.sh/